BBC One "Rhythm & Movement" idents: Replacement

 In August 2005, BBC One controller Peter Fincham had hinted that the dancers may be on their way out.
 He told the Edinburgh International Television Festival that "It may well be that the time is coming to look at a new way of doing it.
 No date or direct decision has been made but it's under review".

 In September 2005, it was announced that the BBC were working on a new set of idents to replace the dancers.
 A spokeswoman said "There is an idea for a change, but it is in very early days".

 According to the Media Guardian, Fincham then confirmed that in autumn 2006, the 'Rhythm and Movement' idents would be replaced with a new presentation package, along with a new schedule.
 As speculated, Red Bee Media would create the new presentation package.
 Red Bee created the new idents for the ITV channels that were introduced in January 2006 (up until 2013).
 On 26 September the BBC confirmed that from 7 October 2006, the "Rhythm and Movement" idents would be replaced by a new Circle ident collection, including kites, surfers and hippos.

-The idents aired for the final time on 7 October 2006, at 1:10 am, in which a montage of idents was aired together, ending with the rarely seen 'Ballet' ident.
+The idents aired for the final time on 7 October 2006, at 1:10 am, in which a montage of idents (with the exception of the 'Haka' ident) was aired together, ending with the rarely seen 'Ballet' ident.
 The new idents made their debut on 7 October 2006 at 9:58 am BST, marking the end of the "Rhythm and Movement" idents, which had defined the channel for four and a half years.